-Transurban only has the right to charge tolls on CityLink till 2035 at the latest.
-However, in exchange for building another toll road in the form of the West Gate Tunnel, CityLink tolls would be extended for 10-12 years, meaning that people who never use the West Gate Tunnel will be subsidising it by paying tolls on CityLink out to the 2040s.
+Transurban only has the right to charge tolls on CityLink till 2035.
+But to fund the West Gate Tunnel, CityLink tolls would be extended for 10-12 years, meaning that people who never use it will be funding the road.

 It would also extend the clogging up of our courts, because unpaid tolls are dealt with through the criminal justice system.
 Toll costs can build up quickly, particularly for people who are homeless or have moved and don’t realise that fines are being sent to an old address.
 While an unpaid phone bill can leave you facing debt collectors, unpaid tolls land people in the court system and take up a disproportionate amount of court time.

-The West Gate Tunnel could also blow the opportunity for the State Government to end Transurban’s tolls on CityLink earlier than 2035.
+The West Gate Tunnel could also blow the opportunity to end Transurban tolling early.
 There is a clause in the CityLink contract which would allow the tolling to end in 2025 if CityLink is making super profits.
-Allowing Transurban to build the West Gate Tunnel will scrap this option.
+Whether or not CityLink is currently making super profits is debatable, but allowing Transurban to build the West Gate Tunnel would probably blow this opportunity.

 What do truck drivers need?

 Truck driving is the most dangerous job in the country and many truck drivers struggle to make ends meet.
 This means driving long hours, driving unsafe vehicles, trying to find the quickest route and to avoid tolls.
-Whether they drive through the West Gate Tunnel or on truck off-ramps from the West Gate Bridge, truck drivers need safe rates.
+Whether they drive through the West Gate Tunnel or on the truck off-ramps the Labor government promised, truck drivers need safe rates.